port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/gitlab.md

 ### Setup

-To ingest GitLab objects using the [`integration configuration`](#the-integration-configuration), you can follow the steps below:
+To ingest GitLab objects using the [integration configuration](#the-integration-configuration), you can follow the steps below:

 1. Go to the DevPortal Builder page;
 2. Select a blueprint you want to ingest using GitLab;
 3. Choose the **Ingest Data** option from the menu;
 4. Select GitLab under the Git providers category;
-5. Add the contents of your [`integration configuration`](#the-integration-configuration) to the editor;
+5. Add the contents of your [integration configuration](#the-integration-configuration) to the editor;
-6. Click `Save & Resync`.
+6. Click `Save & Resync`;

 ## Permissions

 Port's GitLab integration requires a group access token with permissions over the `api` scope.
 To create a group access token, follow the steps below:

-1. Sign in to GitLab and go to your desired group's settings.
+1. Sign in to GitLab and go to your desired group's settings;
-2. In the "Access Tokens" section, click "Create access token."
+2. In the "Access Tokens" section, click "Create access token";
-3. Fill in the token details: name, expiration (optional), and select API scope.
+3. Fill in the token details: name, expiration (optional), and select API scope;
-4. Click "Create group access token."
+4. Click "Create group access token";
-5. Copy the generated token and use it in the integration installation process.
+5. Copy the generated token and use it in the integration installation process;

 ## Examples